 TADF has significant implications for OLEDs as it allows higher photoluminescence quantum yields to be achieved.

 - USB Powered

-The two spectra can then be compared to calculate the amount of light absorbed and emitted by the sample.
+You can then compare your two spectra to calculate the amount of light absorbed and emitted by the sample.
 In the example PLQE data shown below, a portion of the excitation source is absorbed (red shaded region) when the sample is placed inside the sphere.
 Some of this light is re-emitted at longer wavelengths (blue shaded region).
 The PLQE, Φ, is then given by

 In practice, this is usually calculated by integrating the two shaded regions.

-If the sample's absorption and PL spectra overlap, it can reabsorb some of the photons it emits after they've been reflected from the sphere's inner surface.
+If the sample's absorption and PL spectra overlap, it can reabsorb some of the photons that it emits after they've been reflected from the sphere's inner surface.
 In this case, the PL emission in the integrating sphere measurements will have a different shape, with a reduction in emission at the high energy end - this is illustrated in the figure below.
-A self-absorption correction, which uses the actual PL spectrum, is therefore useful .
+Due to this we recommend using a self-absorption correction that uses the actual PL spectrum .